 When we pick back up, Go, Blood Shepherd, and some nobodies are bounty hunters after Ai and the other Ignis.
 Not to mention Blue Angel is having an identity crisis and Ghost Girl is still having trouble selling herself as a convincing anti-hero.
-A new emotionless Playmaker by the name of Soulburner (Takeru) arrives, and he brings with him an Ignis named Flame.
+Playmaker 2.0 by the name of Soulburner (Takeru) arrives, and he brings with him an Ignis named Flame.
 He and Playmaker try to track down the villains who stole Kusanagi’s brother’s consciousness.
 Yeah, it does sound ridiculous.

 Basically, everyone jobs to Soulburner, Go gets mad and implants an AI in his brain, Aoi suddenly recalls she wasn’t always a friendless jerk, and Ghost Girl remembers she has a brother.

 Like season 1, the show has become a free-for-all.
 The Knights of Hanoi are back, SOL Technologies is actually doing something, the Ignis are waging war on everyone and their mother, and Konami still refuses to release Sunavalon cards in the real life game.
 Playmaker and Soulburner have scores to settle with Bohman and Blood Shepherd, respectively, and everyone else is just pretty much on stand-by.